-Some clients already have their main game features built, the only thing being left is the integration of database for user authentication, data, and file storage.
-Thus, and we offer co-development for database features.
-Generally, when a game studio, or indie game developer approaches us for a database solution for their Unity project, and they don't have a strong preference on which to use.
+Some clients already have the main features of their game built, the only thing left beingthe integration of database for user authentication, data, and file storage.
+Thus, we offer co-development for database features.
+Generally, when a game studio, or indie game developer approaches us for a database solution for their Unity project, they don't have a strong preference on which to use.
 We suggest Firebase, an all-around cloud service provided by Google.
 If they need a more popular solution, we can build PlayFab or Photon for their database and multiplayer networking features.

-Actually, one of our client from Brazil, has been managing more than 500 new players records stored in the Firebase Realtime database for their VR game, which we helped developed, in merely 3 weeks of their beta testing in their local area.
-And they have been satisified by the the reliable and user-friendly Firebase features, considering their business being a non-tech photography agency.
+One of our clients from Brazil has been managing more than 500 new player records stored in the Firebase Realtime database for their VR game, which we helped develop in merely three weeks of beta testing in their local area.
+They have been satisfied by the reliable and user-friendly Firebase features, considering their business is a non-tech photography agency.